-The ongoing COVID-19 pandemic will set Pakistan’s education sector back $2 billion, a new study that analyzed the effects of the disease on the country’s economy has revealed.
+The ongoing COVID-19 pandemic will cause Pakistan’s education sector $2 billion losses, a new study that analyzed the effects of the disease on the country’s economy has revealed.

 For its part, the government appears to have let the people be.
 Prime Minister Imran Khan has stated that the government could not lock the people down with force, adding that the cost of lockdowns was far too great for the marginalized sections of the society who were struggling to get their hands on a day’s meal.

-The study also did a sector wise analysis of the economy, predicting that education sector could emerge as one of the biggest losers.
-Accoridng to UNESCO, at least 46.8 million Pakistani learners have been affected by institutional closures due to the pandemic.
+The study also did a sector-wise analysis of the economy, predicting that the education sector could emerge as one of the biggest losers.
+According to UNESCO, at least 46.8 million Pakistani learners have been affected by institutional closures due to the pandemic.

 The report estimated that between 15 and 17 million low wage Pakistani workers could lose their jobs as a result of the shrinking economy, of which 2 million could be from the education industry, whose contribution to the GDP could fall by $2 billion in the current fiscal year.